 Another wrapping don't?
 Regular tape.
 Here, Gucci uses a paper gum type that's a 100% compostable choice—and strong enough to hold its own against its traditional counterparts.
 A quick way to add colorful touches to recyclable plain kraft brown paper is by using novelty stamps—Gucci grabbed a few from Casey Rubber Stamps in the East Village and pads of plant-based ink.
 The finishing touch on the wrapped Shanghai Edition for her mom, Mary Lou, whose love of red lips is legendary?
 Sprigs of eucalyptus, fresh berries from her backyard, and a festive cinnamon stick.

 Watch the full video for her favorite easy eco-friendly tricks to making the season brighter and greener.
 Then shop Gucci's picks here.

 Looking for a holiday glow to complement all of the festive touches?
-Check out how Gucci wears our new Holiday Edition box—a striking clean makeup edit with limited-edition shades.
+Check out how Gucci wears our new Gift Edition—a striking clean beauty curation of limited-edition shades.